tulios/mappersmith-object/README.md

 ## Browser support

 This project was designed considering modern browsers.
-However, all the methods used can be included by polyfills.
+However, all the methods used are from ES5 and can be included by polyfills.

 ## Install